 The rugged cliffs of Cheddar Gorge

 The Cliff Top walk starts at the village of Cheddar.
-Following the National Trust signposts, the first section of the walk takes you up a steep path through woodland.
+Following the National Trust signposts, the first section of the hike takes you up a steep path through woodland.
 This is the first of two ascents to the top of the gorge.
-At the top of the climb, you’ll enjoy splendid views of the gorge and the surrounding countryside.
+From the cliff top, you’ll enjoy splendid views of the gorge and the surrounding countryside.
 In my opinion, you can admire the best views of the spectacular, rugged cliffs from here.

 The breathtaking Somerset scenery

-To view the walk itinerary, visit nationaltrust.org.uk.
+To view the walk itinerary and map, visit nationaltrust.org.uk.
 Please note that you can also start the Cliff Top walk from the opposite side of the gorge to Cheddar, at the Black Rock lay-by (step 6 of the walk instructions).

 Cheddar Gorge Cliff Top walk details